jfbourke/jfbourke.github.io/_drafts/2014-06-30-execute-lambdas-inside-mock-with-moq.markdown

 It is, here's how;

-First a simple class that has a dependency, you could image that the dependency is some sort of cache provider.
+First a simple class that has a dependency, you could image that the dependency is some sort of cache provider that only calls our lambda when no data is present.

 ```
 public class MyClass